davea42/libdwarf-code/README.md

     meson 0.55.2  on Ubuntu 20.04 works.
     meson 0.60.3  on Freebsd 12.2 and Freebsd 13.0 works.

-See README.cmake for the mingw64 msys2 packages to install
+See READMEwin-msys2.md for the mingw64 msys2 packages to install
 and the command(s) to do that in msys2.
 The tools listed there are also for msys2 meson and autotools/configure.